icanwalkonwater/ModularBot/README.md

 }
 ```

-Note that if your module is not explicitly request nor injected in another module, it will never be
+Note that if your module isn't explicitly requested nor injected in another module, it will never be
 instantiated by the DI.

 #### Passing parameters to your module

 You may want to make a configurable module and inject these settings in the constructor.
-The surprise
-is: you can !
-You can define any other type of parameters in your constructor and pass arguments to
+You can define
+any other type of parameters in your constructor and pass arguments to them.
-them.
 Consider this module:
 ```java
 public class WelcomeModule extends Module {